horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-basics.md

 It's vital for someone to understand what these capabilities are, and the responsibilities that come with them.

-When dealing with traditional financial instruments such us deposits in the bank accounts (or stocks with the broker) there is a notion of someone keeping assets on behalf of the user.
+When dealing with traditional financial instruments such as bank deposits (or stocks with the broker) there is a notion of someone keeping assets on behalf of the user.
 The entity that keeps funds acts as a custodian of the assets.

 When dealing with cryptocurrencies the owner of the funds is generally the entity that controls those funds.